FabriFalasca/Linear-Response-and-Causal-Inference/README.md

-# Causal inference in spatiotemporal climate fields through linear response theory
+# A framework for coarse-graining and causal inference in climate fields

 Fabrizio Falasca, Pavel Perezhogin, Laure Zanna